sodafoundation/architecture-analysis/specs/daito/OpenAPI_Design.md

 To achieve the storage-not-aware purpose, each storage vendor must provide its own plugin to OpenAPI, which encapsulates storage calls based on storage's API definition.
 VMware OpenAPI's northbound interfaces invokes these plugins' functions to actually interact with storages.

+For the instance of integrating with OpenSDS Hotpot, OpenSDS community should push a customed plugin to OpenAPI framework.
+This plugin is supposed to inherit and implement northbound interfaces, and it calls the REST APIs that OpenSDS Hotpot provides to achieve interfaces' function.

 ### Data model impact

 No.

 ### REST API impact

-May require OpenSDS to provide more REST APIs.
+May require OpenSDS to provide more REST APIs, depending on the VMware plugins' requirements that might need in the future.

 ### Security impact